-Substance use:
+Substance use disorder:

-- When asking questions regarding issues of substance (or physical) abuse, concerns about family honor and privacy may come into play.
-For example, in Vietnamese and Chinese cultures, family loyalty, hierarchy and filial piety are of the utmost importance and may therefore have a direct effect on how a patient responds to guestioning if family members are in the same room.
+- When asking questions regarding issues of substance use, concerns about family honor and privacy may come into play.
+For example, in Vietnamese and Chinese cultures, family loyalty, hierarchy, and filial piety are of the utmost importance and may therefore have a direct effect on how a patient responds to questioning.
+This is especially true if family members are in the same room.
 Separating family members, even if there is some resistance to the idea, may be the only way to accurately assess some of these problems. - Gender roles are often expressed in the use or avoidance of many substances, especially alcohol and cigarettes.
-When discussing and treating these issues, the social component of the abuse needs to be considered in the context of the patient's culture. - Alcohol is considered part of the meal in many societies and should be discussed together with eating and other dietary issues.
+When discussing and treating these issues, the social component of the use needs to be considered in the context of the patient's culture. - Alcohol is considered part of the meal in many societies and should be discussed together with eating and other dietary issues.